 Various bursaries are available for some Higher Education courses.

 Tuition fee: £8,250

-(Level 6) Bachelor of Science (Honours) in Forensic Science and Criminal Justice (subject to validation).
+Bachelor of Science (Honours) in Forensic Science validated by The Open University.

 Applicants should possess (or expect to achieve) a full Level 3 science qualification or two A level science passes – preferably Biology and Chemistry.
 GCSE English Language and Maths passes at Grades 9 to 4 (previously A* to C) are required.
 As an equivalent, we expect applicants to be working at (or to demonstrate competency at) Level 2 or above in English/literacy and Maths/numeracy.

-Applicants must also have a minimum of 48 UCAS points from:
+Applicants must have a minimum of 48 UCAS points from:

 Other combinations of qualifications and experience will also be considered, as will Level 3 qualifications not currently listed on the UCAS tariff.

 Mature applicants not meeting the standard entry criteria but with relevant industry or life experience are very welcome to apply.

 Units are assessed via a range of internally set and assessed assignments including: reports, case studies, oral presentations, practical assessments, crime scene assessments, mock court assessments, individual project work, data analysis, research, investigation, problem-solving tasks and portfolios of evidence.